 - Racing heartbeat during the night

 - Frequent awakenings

 - Loss of muscle control associated with strong emotion, such as while laughing or angry

 Symptoms are often reported, not by the patient, but by their bed partner.
 If you or someone you know has any of these symptoms regularly, you should seek the opinion of your family doctor or health care provider or call at 773-262-4110.

 How the Sleep Disorders Center can help you

 When you call the Sleep Disorders Center for an appointment, we will first send you a questionnaire that provides us with a sleep and medical history.
 We will ask you to maintain a sleep diary for several days.
 Click here to download the sleep diary.
 On your first visit, the physician will review this information with you and conduct a physical assessment.

 If the physician determines a sleep study is required, you will spend one or two nights in a private, comfortable patient room that simulates the home setting.
 A nearby room is equipped with sophisticated equipment for monitoring sleep patterns, heart activity, blood oxygen levels and body movements.
 You may also be asked to stay during the day so that we may assess daytime sleepiness.
-Download the test requisition form is required for your physician to order a sleep study on your behalf.
+The test requisition form is required for your physician to order a sleep study on your behalf.
 Most affiliated physicians already have this form, but for your convenience, you can download the requisition form to take to your physician.